pzivich/zEpid/docs/Time-Fixed Exposure.rst

 As we can see, all the methods provided fairly similar answers, even the misspecified structural nested model.
 This will not always be the case.
 Differences in model results may indicate parametric model misspecification.
-In those scenarios, it may be preferable to use a doubly robust estimator.
+In those scenarios, it may be preferable to use a doubly-robust estimator with machine learning and cross-fitting (when possible).

 Additionally, for simplicity we dropped all missing outcome data.
 We made the assumption that outcome data was missing complete at random, a strong assumption.
-We could relax this assumption by pairing the above methods with inverse-probability-of-missing-weights or using built-in methods (like `TMLE`'s `missing_model`)
+We could relax this assumption using built-in methods (e.g. `missing_model()` functions)

 Continuous Outcome
 ==============================================